Tazidi/EduZone-Mobile-App/README.md

 ```
 php artisan serve --host=your.ip --port=8000
 ```
-### After you run the api now u can open your flutter app neither using android studio or visual studio code
+### After you run the api now you can open your flutter app neither using android studio or visual studio code
 ### make sure the laravel api is on